senseibence/RPi-camera-glasses/README.md

 # RPi-camera-glasses
 This project was prompted by GPT-4's visual input feature, which allows image upload and analysis: https://openai.com/product/gpt-4.
-I will be attaching a Raspberry Pi camera module onto my glasses, capturing images with a button wired to the Pi, and sending those images via an API request to the GPT-4 model (once that feature is available).
+Since that feature has not been released as of 7/18/2023, I will be using a custom Google Bard API by Daniel Park: https://github.com/dsdanielpark/Bard-API.
+I will be attaching a Raspberry Pi camera module onto my glasses, capturing images upon pressing a button wired to the Pi, and sending those images to https://bard.google.com/.

-Custom Bard API on GitHub: https://github.com/dsdanielpark/Bard-API.
-Will try to use this instead.
+Be mindful that Google may rate limit you if you make excessive requests to the website.

 # Materials
 * Raspberry Pi 4 Model B